A3: Thinking, Reports, Examples & Templates

 State plan to check and adjust using the PDCA cycle.

 PDCA stands for Plan, Do, Check, Adjust.
-Explore each element of this acronym for more information about how it supports both the problem solving questions above as well as A3 problem solving as a whole.
+Explore each element of this acronym for more information about how it supports A3 problem solving as a whole.

 Plan